sparkflows/sparkflows-docs/docs/processors/Save/kafkaproducer.rst

 KafkaProducer
 ===========

-Write out the Dataframe to a specified Kafka Topic
+Write out the Dataframe to a specified Apache Kafka Topic

 Type
 ---------